-We’ve also invested in two of the largest Forsyth pot stills operating in the UK outside of Scotland, along with a four-plate copper column, that works in tandem with our spirit still which adds to the variance of the Spirit of Yorkshire distillery.
+We’ve also invested in two of the largest Forsyth pot stills operating in the UK outside of Scotland.
+We've also added a four-plate copper column into our process that works in tandem with our spirit still which adds to the variance of the Spirit of Yorkshire distillery.
 Forsyths is among the world leaders in the stock of distillation equipment.
 It’s all part of our commitment to combining tradition with new thinking to create something out of the ordinary when it comes to the distillation process.
-Our stills were fired up for the first time in May 2016 and we have filled hundreds of casks of various types – including sherry butts and bourbon casks, all of which will help create the subtle, complex flavours of our unique spirit.
+Our stills were fired up for the first time in May 2016 and we have filled over a thousand casks of various types – including sherry butts and bourbon casks, all of which will help create the subtle, complex flavours of our unique spirit.

-You can discover the whole story on a distillery tour – there’s so much to discover about our approach.
+You can explore the whole story on a distillery tour – there’s so much to discover about our approach.

 You might be wondering what on earth a gannet has to do with making our whisky.
 Along with these fearless, precise, graceful and purposeful birds, we’ve prospered here for many years.
-Like them, we have a homing instinct, so wherever we roam to explore new ideas, we always return to this special place, a stone’s throw from Bempton Cliffs, home to the largest gannet colony on the UK mainland.
-This is where we live and work, where our whisky was born.
+Similar to their characteristics, we have a homing instinct, so wherever we travel to explore new ideas, we always return to this special place, a stone throw away from Bempton Cliffs, home to the largest gannet colony on the UK mainland.
+This is where we live and work, most importantly where our whisky was born.
 That’s why we chose the gannet as our talisman.
-(If you have time, we recommend a detour to see the colony in Bempton for yourself.
+If you have time, we recommend a detour to see the colony in Bempton for yourself.
 Click here for details.